MuthukumarHelios/hapi-Array/README.md

 num = [1,5,8,9,10,11];
 //pass the num in params

-Task:
-     longest occurence of the array
+Task:longest occurence of the array